saturnaxis/Astrobio/README.md

 [Planets and Life: The Emerging Science of Astrobiology](https://www.google.com/books/edition/Planets_and_Life/6oybBQAAQBAJ?hl=en&gbpv=0) has many authors, where the following contributions are used:

+- 4 Planetary atmospheres and life (Catling and Kasting)
 - 5 Does 'life' have a definition?
 (Cleland & Chyba)
 - 6 Origin of life: the crucial issues (Shapiro)
 - 10 Evolution: a defining feature of life (Baross)